 When This Medicine Should Not Be Used

-You should not use this medicine if you have ever had an allergic reaction to estrogens, or if you have liver disease, blood clots, or cancer of the breast, uterus, or ovary.
-You should not use this medicine if you have vaginal bleeding that has not been checked by a doctor.
-Do not use this medicine if you are pregnant or think you may be pregnant.
+You should not use this medicine if you have had a severe allergic reaction to estrogens.
+You should not use this medicine if you have liver disease or cancer of the breast, uterus, or ovary.
+You should not use this medicine if you have a history of blood clotting problems, heart attack, or stroke.
+Do not use this medicine if you may be pregnant, are breastfeeding, or have unusual vaginal bleeding that has not been checked by a doctor.
+This medicine should not be used to prevent heart disease, heart attack, stroke, or dementia.

 How to Use This Medicine